How to Service a Rodent Bait Station (Best Practice)

 • Snail, slug, beetle, cockroach or other signs of insect damage

-Replace and replenish bait as required.
-Remembering, fresh is always best.
-Remember to assess whether bait amount or bait type needs to be changed, due to the surrounding situation, consumption, activity trends and current population.
+Replace and replenish bait as required, keeping in mind that fresh is always best!
+Remember to assess whether the bait amount or bait type needs to be changed, due to the surrounding situation, consumption, activity trends and current population.
 You may need to switch out the bait to best suit any changing situations.

 After you have replaced and replenished the bait, lock the bait station back up to ensure the bait is secured and cannot be tampered with.
 You may need to use a new tether to affix and secure the bait station so it cannot be removed or tampered with by others.
 Repeat this bait station servicing process around the rest of the job site with each station.